rednafi/rednafi.com/content/javascript/bulk_request_google_search_index.md

 ```

 Here, the `getUrls` function is defined to fetch the sitemap content from a specified
-URL, parse the XML content, and extract the URLs.
+URL, parse the XML content and extract the URLs.
 It uses the fetch function to retrieve
 the file, then uses `xml2js` to parse the XML and extract the URLs from the result.

 The script then initializes an authentication client using the imported private key and